Wilfred van der Donk: Career

 As a professor of chemistry, van der Donk was named a Howard Hughes Medical Institute investigator in 2008 to identify and exploit new classes of compounds that have potential as antibiotics.
 Two years later, he was elected a Fellow of the Royal Society of Chemistry and American Academy of Microbiology.
 Van der Donk was also recognized by the American Association for the Advancement of Science "for pioneering contributions to the discovery of natural products and the elaboration of their biosynthesis."
 In 2012, van der Donk and microbiology professor William W. Metcalf discovered the origin of much of the methane in the oxygen-rich regions of the ocean.
 He also co-discovered geobacillin that is more stable than nisin, which had the possibility of becoming more effective.
 As a result of these discoveries, van der Donk was elected a Fellow of the American Academy of Arts and Sciences.
 In 2017, van der Donk was appointed chairperson of the Searle Scholars Program.

 In 2020, van der Donk was named the winner of the Royal Society of Chemistry’s Pedler Award "for the combined application of organic chemistry, molecular biology, and biochemistry to study posttranslationally modified peptides and phosphonate natural products."
 He also received the Harrison Howe Award from the Rochester American Chemical Society Section.
 During the COVID-19 pandemic, van der Donk began conducting research on how to prevent the CoV-2 virus from entering human cells.
 He collaborated with Erik Procko to work on mimicking the part of the ACE2 protein where the spike protein binds as decoys that bind to the virus and prevent it from interacting with the CoV-2 virus.
-In the same year, he was also elected to the National Academy of Sciences.
+For his CoV-2 virus work, he was awarded the University of Illinois at Urbana-Champaign's College of Liberal Arts and Sciences Impact Award for efforts during the COVID-19 pandemic in 2021.
+In that same year, he was also elected to the National Academy of Sciences.
+In 2025, he received the ACS Alfred Bader Award in Bioinorganic or Bioorganic Chemistry as well as the Distinguished Alumni Award of the Wiess School of Natural Sciences from Rice University, his alma mater.